Currently, on my iPad, I cannot see my iPhone battery status

 - Typed stuff (recipient, subject, content)

-- Switch to another app and it’s gone!
+- Switch to another app (or let the phone lock) and it’s gone!

 - There is no way to find it anywhere